Game Rules

 6.10 The only exception to the above rule is when dealing with academy players.
 You may get players/cash immediately with the undertaking that the academy player will be played for you then transferred end of season.

 6.11 Youth players may be used in transfers, as well as academy players.
-However, as they are all numbered players, this could lead to chaos, with multiple players in the reserves of the same number, etc. To prevent this happening, there is a hard and fast rule - If you purchase a youth named x10 then your existing x10 will be REMOVED from the game, unless you specify to rename the purchased player at the point of transfer.
+However, as they are all numbered players, this could lead to chaos, with multiple players in the reserves of the same number, etc. To prevent this happening, there is a hard and fast rule - If you purchase a youth named x10 then your existing x10 will be REMOVED from the game, unless you clearly specify to rename the purchased player at the point of transfer.
 He must replace a player in the same position (e.g DF for DF) if you do so.

 6.12 Working example: Liverpool sign x06 17 sco 1 14 9 9 29 300 700 900 900 from Aston Villa, Aston Villa will get whatever is due to them.
 Liverpool MUST replace their existing x06 with this new x06 player they have bought from Villa, unless they specify his new number at the point of transfer, Liverpool may allow the old x06 to leave, or they may wish to rename the new x06 to x04 (same position) and lose their existing x04 instead.